scutMChen/MSDNet/README.md

 # MSDNet
-This project is the source code for the paper edtitled “FPCB Surface Defect Detection: A Decoupled Two-Stage Object Detection Framework”.
+This project is the source code and dataset for the paper edtitled “MSDNet: A real-time Multi-branch Seg-Dec Network for Surface Defect Detection”.
 We will upload the source code after the paper is publicly published.